brikis98/yevgeniy-brikman-homepage/_posts/2019-11-28-the-end-of-dieting-how-to-live-for-life.md

 4. **Conflict of interest.** Dr Fuhrman makes his own food products, that he advertises in the book and on his website.
 The obvious conflict of interest here is awful.
 I assume he has good intentions at heart, but this just feels wrong in every way.

 5. **The nutritarian diet is complicated.** The diet Fuhrman presents in this book seems complicated and hard to follow.
-Fuhrman spends an entire chapter tearing apart (strawman versions) of other diets, such as Atkins, Paleo, Mediterranean, etc, in part because they are too complicated to stick with long-term, but in reality, most other diets are simpler.
+Fuhrman spends an entire chapter tearing apart (straw man versions) of other diets, such as Atkins, Paleo, Mediterranean, etc, in part because they are too complicated to stick with long-term, but in reality, most other diets are simpler.
 For example, the Atkins diet has basically one rule: keep carb intake to less than 50g per day.
 The Paleo diet has one rule: don't eat foods that were not available in the paleolithic era.
 For comparison, I jotted down just _some_ of the rules from the Nutritarian Diet Fuhrman introduces in this book:

    - **Food you must eat daily**: a big salad, lots of beans, green veggies, a bunch of nuts and seeds, mushrooms, onions, and fresh fruit.
    - **Even more food you must eat daily**: Also, you need to eat lots of tomatoes; mostly tomato paste, actually.
 And raw cruciferous veggies.
 And raw onions.
 Because everyone loves food that makes you cry.